 - The Kalōpā state recreation area which includes an eas0.7-mileile round trip, family nature hike in a native ‘ohi’a forest at 2000-foot elevation [more information].

 - The charmingly odd, old fashioned former sugar town of Honoka’a.
 This town is home to one of our favorite foods of the Big Island: Malassada’s from Tex Drive Inn.
 The Mauna Kea Tea farm with tea tastings and farm tours is also close.

 - Laupāhoehoe Point Beach Park offers stunning ocean vistas in a town with a tragic past.
 You can find a monument to the 20 students and four teachers that lost their lives here during the April 1st 1946 tsunami.
 There is also a Train Museum in Laupāhoehoe. (back to top)

 As happens more often, the best is kept for the last on the Hāmākua coast: Waipi’o Valley!
 Also named the “valley of kings”, this valley used to be the political and religious center of ancient Hawaiian culture, and housed many thousands of people.
 Presently, less than 100 people live in this valley, leaving plenty of room for all the stunning hikes, many waterfalls and magic black-sand beach!

 Getting down into the valley is not straightforward. the road down is very steep and curvy, and only 4WD vehicles are allowed on it.
 You can walk in (but be prepared, there are 1000 vertical feet to conquer), but there is also a shuttle service and a tour that will take you down.
 Even if you do no descend into the valley, the Waipi’o Valley overlook offers a great glimpse of what lies below! (back to top)

 If you want to find out more about Waipi’o Valley (such as: “What Blockbuster was filmed here?”), have a look at our article on Waipio’ Valley:

-- Waipi'o Valley and its black sand beach are two of the most spectacular (but difficult to reach) places on the Big Island of Hawaii for hiking.
-History, directions and visitor info.Continue reading about: Waipi’o Valley (Big Island): How to visit and what to see
+- Waipi'o Valley and its black sand beach are two of the most spectacular yet difficult to reach places on the Big Island of Hawaii.
+Visitor tips, driving down, hiking, history + the beach.Continue reading about: Waipi’o Valley (Big Island): How to visit and What to see